 Over 180 small grants have been awarded throughout the State since the Fund was established.
 Most grants awarded will be for a maximum of $1,000.
 In exceptional cases amounts up to $4,000 have been granted.

 Mini-grants are awarded by the Fund every January.
 Applications may be lodged at any time but the closing date for applications is usually the second week in December.
 An application received after the closing date may still be considered.
 On time applications however will be given preference, all other things being equal.
+The application can be downloaded in Word document format or in a Adobe PDF format.

 Application forms must be accompanied by a covering letter, and non-returnable photographs.
 All applications and supporting documentation should be addressed to: